cagilo/cagilo/README.md

 Enhance your Laravel Blade views with Cagilo, a powerful set of simple components that add professional-grade functionality and style to your web applications.

-With Cagilo, you can easily integrate components such as `Alert`, `Device`, `Error`, `Icon`, `Logout`, and `Meta` tags into your views, without the need for complex coding.
+With Cagilo, you can easily integrate components such as `Alert`, `Device`, `Error`, `Icon`, `Submit`, and `Meta` tags into your views, without the need for complex coding.
 These components provide valuable functionality and help you create a professional and user-friendly experience for your users.

 Cagilo is fully customizable, allowing you to tailor the look and feel of your components to match your brand.
 And with regular updates and a growing library of components, you can always count on Cagilo to provide the tools you need to enhance your views.